What Continuous Possession of Property Means in Adverse Possession Claim

 A claim to ownership of another person's property based on adverse possession does not happen overnight.
 To gain title, a trespasser must use—essentially, squat on—the property for a number of years.
 Each state has its own required statutory period, as outlined in these State-By-State Rules on Adverse Possession.
 Broadly speaking, most states require possession of the disputed piece of property for at least ten continuous years and in many instances twenty.

-What It Means That Trespasser's Use of Property Is Continuous
+What It Means That a Trespasser's Use of Property Is "Continuous"

-If the statutory period for your state is ten years, and you manage to adversely possess a piece of land for nine years before the true owner calls the police, that's obviously not enough time.
-But what if you possess the land for a total of 11 years, but miss a year in the middle because you temporarily lived in a different state?
-Unfortunately, this isn't continuous possession.
-If you took a break at year five, the ten-year clock begins to run from the beginning of your renewed possession.
+If the statutory period for your state is 10 years, and someone manages to adversely possess a piece of land for 9 years before the true owner calls the police, that's obviously not enough time.
+But what if the trespasser possesses the land for a total of 11 years, but misses a year in the middle because of having temporarily lived in a different state?
+This isn't continuous possession.
+The clock begins to run from again the beginning of the trespasser's renewed possession.

-Fortunately for claimants, if you've already hit the minimum ten-year or other mark, but leave the state after that, you do not lose any of the adverse possession rights you've acquired.
+There's a twist, though.
+Claimants who have already hit the minimum ten-year or other mark, but leave the state after that, do not lose any of the adverse possession rights previously acquired.
 That is, a break in possession after the acquisition of title by adverse possession will have no effect on the rights acquired.

 Seasonal Use Is Acceptable for Adverse Possession Claim